mpkuti/article_preample/README.md

 article_preample
 ================

 My LaTeX preample, to be used used with the document class IEEEtran.
+The file *article_preample.sty* should be placed to the same folder with the project, or somewhere else where the compiler can find it.

 main.tex:
 ---------